Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Experimental Results

 \subsection{Ablation Studies}

-We first conduct experiments to investigate the effect of the architecture of teacher model.
-The results are listed in Table~\ref{tab:imagenet-teacher}.
-The experimental results show that the adversarial transferability can be further improved by changing the teacher model. \atn{Notice that the results for the DSM sharing same architecture as the teacher model are the same as those} in Table~\ref{tab:imagenet-un} \atn{for M-DI$^2$-FGSM}.
-From Table ~\ref{tab:imagenet-teacher} we see that using different teacher model may further improve the attack success rates. \atn{In the experiments, this brings the increments of 0.8\%-5.5\%, 4.7\%-18.3\% and 8.1\%-14.0\% for DSM(RN18), DSM(DN121) and DSM(MNv2)}, respectively.
-Comparing the results in Table 3, we find out that the proposed method training DSMs can improve the attack success rates by \textbf{22.9\%}, \textbf{36.0\%} and \textbf{23.7\%} at most for the situations with ResNet18, DenseNet121 and MobileNetv2 based surrogate models, respectively.
-Although it is still an \atn{open} problem that what teacher model is \atn{better} for the adversarial transferability of DSM, just using the teacher model with the same architecture as DSM is a simple and also relatively effective choice.
+In this subsection, we first conducted experiments using teacher models with different architectures to investigate the effect of the teacher model and report the results in Table~\ref{tab:imagenet-teacher}.
+Notice that the results for the DSM sharing same architecture as the teacher model are the same as those in Table~\ref{tab:imagenet-un} for TI-DI-MI-TG.
+From Table~\ref{tab:imagenet-teacher} we see that using different teacher model may further improve the attack success rates.
+Comparing the results in Table~\ref{tab:imagenet-un}, we find out that DSMs can improve the attack success rates by \textbf{25.7\%}, \textbf{36.8\%} and \textbf{26.3\%} at most for the situations with RN18, DN121 and MNV2 based surrogate models, respectively.
+Although it is still an open problem that what teacher model is best for the adversarial transferability of DSM, just using the teacher model with the same architecture as DSM is a simple yet effective choice.

-When using the CutMix skill to enhance the dark knowledge, parameter $\lambda$ should be sampled following probability distribution $\textrm{Beta}(\alpha, \alpha)$, where $\alpha$ is a hyper-parameter and set to 1.0 by default~\cite{yun2019cutmix}.
-Here we conduct the ablation study to examine the effect of this hyper-parameter $\alpha$.
-We set $\alpha$ to 0.1, 0.25, 0.5, 1, 2 and 4, respectively, and plot the attack success rates of DSM(RN18+SR) with the CutMix skill in Fig.~\ref{fig:alpha}.
-From the figure we see that the proposed method is insensitive to the hyper-parameter $\alpha$, and the CutMix skill consistently improve the adversarial transferability of DSM in all experiments.